-This recipe for foolproof Mongolian Beef makes it easy to make your favorite take out dish at home.
-It’s a recipe that tastes just like PF Chang’s!
+This copycat recipe for PF Chang’s Mongolian Beef makes it simple to make your favorite takeout dish at home.

 It really turned out to not be that scary.
 My fears of the batter not sticking and the meat being raw inside were tackled with a couple of simple steps.